Sanchit170054/Completed_Projects/README.md

 This project is also similar to project 10 where user play the game while interacting with the conole and provides as per the required inputs.

 Project 12: -

+Python Game using python lanaguage: -
+This project is implemented in a advance level.
+This is based on the user interface.
+It's like a ship has to destroyed the meteros coming from the sky to score the poits.

+Project 13: -

+Bank Account Manger using python: -
+This project is implemented using OOPs concept in python language.
+Here I introduce the three class in which each class has its own role.
+This program is basically a command line interaction for the bank account manipulations.